BACC9 – 2017 EVENT PROGRAM

 Lunch (40 min. — 12:30 – 1:10pm)

-Lunch will be provided by a locally owned company, whose founder is an underrepresented entrepreneur helping to create the vibrant economy we seek.
+Lunch will be provided by Montperi Catering, a locally owned company, whose founder is a diverse entrepreneur helping to create the vibrant economy we seek.

 Afternoon Keynote: REDF President and CEO Carla Javits (20 min. — 1:10 – 1:30pm)